Summerschool on Algorithms, Dynamics, and Information Flow in Networks

 -

-Andreas Galanis (University of Oxford) - Lecture Title: TBA
+Andreas Galanis (University of Oxford) - Lecture Title: Sampling and Phase Transitions

 -

-Torsten Mütze (University of Kassel) - Lecture Title: TBA
+Torsten Mütze (University of Kassel) - Lecture Title: Combinatorial generation: graphs, algorithms, algebra and geometry

 Our confirmed invited speakers are: